Nikesh-Chimula/MyFirstGitHub/README.md

       I am going on in gaining the knowledge in coding,database and easy way to handle in different situations.
       My favourite hobby is playing games,caroms, shettle.

-## Regarding what I liked and dialoked while doing this:
+## Regarding what I liked and dislikes while doing this:

       I liked to serachimg to creating a repository and then adding markdown file.
 While even using different styles as it is much similar to HTML.